Home / Resume / Customer Service / Customer Service Resume

 What to do if you have no professional experience

-Customer service is one of the most accessible career paths, with many roles requiring no prior professional experience.
+Customer service is one of the most accessible career paths, with many representative roles requiring no prior professional experience.
 Here is how to build a strong resume from scratch:

 Reframe retail, food service, and volunteer work

-Get a free or low-cost certification
+Get a recognized certification

 Highlight typing speed, software skills, and language abilities